- Gemini Office

 At the lowest resolution AAOmega can be configured to observe the entire optical spectrum over the wavelength range 370nm-900nm, with a small overlap between the red and blue arms around the dichroic wavelength (570 or 670nm).
 Changing the gratings allows a range of resolutions up to R~10,000, with correspondingly shorter wavelength coverage.
 The fibre spectra are recorded onto the 2Kx4K E2V CCDs with light dispersed along the 2K axis NOT the the 4K axis.

 The full list of gratings can be found in the table below.
+There is also a grating calculator to assist with the choice.

 |580V||450||370 to 580||210||8||0.1||1300|